cyberrangecz/docs/docs/user-guide-basic/training-agenda/training-run/linear-training-run.md

   <img src="../../../../img/user-guide-basic/training-agenda/training-run/TR-host-options.png">
 </p>

-* **Generate console URL**: Connect to Spice console for a particular network node (this is provided by OpenStack cloud).
+* **Generate console URL**: Connect to web console for a particular network node.
+This is provided by OpenStack cloud, and console types may vary.
 When you connect to the Spice client, you will see the following console in a new browser tab.
-If you will provide a correct login and password combination, you will be able to work inside of the corresponding VM:
+If you provide a correct login and password combination, you will be able to work inside of the corresponding VM:

     <p align="center">
         <img src="../../../../img/user-guide-basic/training-agenda/training-run/TR-spice.png">
     </p>

+    !!! info
+        To scroll console output up, use Shift + Page Up, and to scroll it down, use Shift + Page Down.

 * **Resume**: Resuming a suspended virtual machine is analogous to waking up a computer that has been in sleep mode.
 * **Reboot**: Rebooting a virtual machine is analogous to restarting a computer.